Huegoxaga/notes/algorithm/practice.md

         return max(self.maxDepth(root.left), self.maxDepth(root.right)) + 1 # each return from the lowest leaf node will increment the returned depth by one
   ```

-### 110. Balanced Binary Tree
+### 105. Construct Binary Tree from Preorder and Inorder Traversal

 - Input:
+  - An array of integer generated from preorder traversal of a tree
+  - An array of integer generated from inorder traversal of a tree
+- Output:

-  - One binary tree with the following structure
+  - The original tree with the following structure
   ```py
   class TreeNode:
       def __init__(self, val=0, left=None, right=None):